adobe/htl-tck/README.md

 * `MAJOR.MINOR` - identify the specification version for which the TCK was built
 * `PATCH` - identifies the version of the TCK artifact for the corresponding specification version

+### Exceptions
+1. version 1.3.5 corresponds to version 1.3.1 of the HTML Template Language Specification